rafabez/u2_bg_remover_modal_wrap/README.md

 cd u2_bg_remover_modal_wrap
 ```

+2. Download the model weights following the instructions in the [Model Weights Download](#model-weights-download) section.

-2. The new user should install the Modal CLI and log in with their account:
+3. The new user should install the Modal CLI and log in with their account:

 ```bash
 pip install modal
 modal login
 ```

-3. (Optional) If desired, they can modify the app name in `app.py` to reflect their ownership:
+4. (Optional) If desired, they can modify the app name in `app.py` to reflect their ownership:

 ```python
 # Create a Modal app
 app = modal.App("custom-name-u2net-bg-remover")
 ```

-4. Deploy to their Modal account:
+5. Deploy to their Modal account:

 ```bash
 modal deploy app.py
 ```

-5. The application will be deployed to their Modal account with a unique URL following this pattern:
+6. The application will be deployed to their Modal account with a unique URL following this pattern:
    `https://username--app-name-function-name.modal.run`

 ## Usage